helyOSFramework/helyos-documentation/docs/source/4-helyos-and-microservices/helyos-request.rst

 In the AssignmentPlan, the **assignment** field is a user-defined JSON field that contains the data necessary for the agent to execute the assignment.
 The agent that will receive the assignment must be identified either by the **agent_id** or by the **agent_uuid** field.
 The **agent_id** is the database id of the agent, and the **agent_uuid** is the UUID of the agent.
+The **on_assignment_failure** is an optional field that can be used to override the default behaviour of assignment failure, which is pre-defined by the mission recipe.

 .. note::
   | Note: You cannot send more than one mission at once to a same agent.
 However, you can SEND SEVERAL ASSIGNMENTS to a same agent!
 For this, add the assignments into the **results** array with the same **agent_id**.